 Where to stay in Waiheke Island

 If you want to extend your trip with an overnight stay, there are plenty of great places to stay on the island.
 The Waiheke Island accommodation scene offers something for every travel budget.
-The sweet spot, unsurprisingly, is in the luxury end of the market.
+Unsurprisingly, the sweet spot is in the luxury end of the market.

 The most memorable experience in Waiheke is to spend the night in a lovely high-end lodge or apartment overlooking vineyards or the sea.
 Here are a few ideas to start your search…

-- Guesthouse on Queens is located between Oneroa and Palm Beach.
-This detached modern apartment is a fantastic choice for a little privacy on your stay in Waiheke.
+• Guesthouse on Queens is located between Oneroa and Palm Beach.
+This detached modern apartment is a fantastic choice for a little privacy during your stay in Waiheke.

-- Cable Bay Views delivers on the promise its name implies.
+• Cable Bay Views delivers on the promise its name implies.
 Book yourself into a luxury studio apartment, the lodge, or the house at this top Waiheke accommodation destination.
-You’ll be treated to great views onto the Cable Bay Vineyards.
-The popular Mudbrick Vineyard & Restaurant is also only 5-minute walk away.
+You’ll be treated to great views of the Cable Bay Vineyards.
+The popular Mudbrick Vineyard & Restaurant is also only a 5-minute walk away.

 Getting there